klakegg/docker-github-upload/README.md

 * `TAG` - Git tag extracted from the provided `GITHUB_REF`, e.g. `v1.0`.
 * `UPLOAD_URL` - URL used to upload assets.

+## Usage outside Github

+This project may be used also outside Github Actions to perform upload of assets to Github by using the [Docker image](https://hub.docker.com/r/klakegg/github-upload) used by the action.

+The following environment variables need to be provided to make this happen:

+* `GITHUB_REPOSITORY` - Repository where the project may be found, e.g. `klakegg/github-upload`.
+* `GITHUB_TOKEN` - Token provided by Github to get access.
+* `GITHUB_ACTOR` - The owner of `GITHUB_TOKEN`, e.g. `klakegg.`
+* `GITHUB_REF` or `TAG` - Tag reference when using `GITHUB_REF`, e.g. `refs/tags/v0.9.0` or simply the tag when using `TAG`, e.g. `v0.9.0`.

+All parameters and logic are the same as described above, except they have to be passed as environment variables prefixed with `INPUT_` and as uppercase.
+E.g. parameter `file` becomes environment variable `INPUT_FILE`.